Clinical Counseling Services

 School Connections

-Home/school/community-based individual and family counseling for youth in grades 6th through 12th who are at risk for school failure.
-Services can include counseling, community support services, advocacy, and referral.
+Home/school/community-based individual and family counseling for youth in grades 3-12 who are at risk for school failure.
+Services include counseling, community support services, advocacy, and referral.

-For youth ages 5-18 who are survivors of reported or suspected sexual abuse.
-Home/school/community-based comprehensive therapeutic program with individual, group and family counseling.
-Promises Brochure
+For youth ages 7-18 who are survivors of reported or suspected sexual abuse.
+In-home comprehensive therapeutic program with individual and family counseling.

 Children Who Witness Violence

-Home/school/community-based individual, family, and group counseling for youth ages 5-18 to reduce traumatic effects of witnessing violence and prevent future violence.
-Children Who Witness Violence Brochure
+Home/school/community-based individual and family counseling for youth ages 5-18 to reduce traumatic effects of witnessing violence and prevent future violence.

 Children of Murdered Parents and Siblings (COMPS)

-Home/school/community-based individual, family and group counseling for youth ages 5-18 who have lost a loved one to homicide.
-COMPS Brochure
+Home/school/community-based individual and family counseling for youth ages 6-18 who have lost a loved one to homicide.

-For youth ages 12 -18 who are using and at risk of becoming dependent on drugs or alcohol.
-Services can include individual counseling, family counseling, case management services, and group counseling.
+For youth ages 12 -18 who have substance use issues.
+Services can include individual counseling, family counseling, and case management services.

 Youth Pride